-- 4.1 Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind. - 4.2 Extremism is defined as the holding of extreme political or religious views. - 4.3 There are a number of behaviours which may indicate a child is at risk of being radicalised or exposed to extreme views.
-These include; - Spending increasing time in the company of other suspected extremists. - Changing their style of dress or personal appearance to accord with the group. - Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause - Loss of interest in other friends and activities not associated with the extremist ideology, group or cause. - Possession of materials or symbols associated with an extremist cause.
+- 4.1 Radicalisation is defined as the process by which people come to support terrorism and extremism and, in some cases, to then participate in terrorist groups. - 4.2 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - 4.3 There are a number of behaviours which may indicate a child is at risk of being radicalised or exposed to extreme views.
+These include; - Spending increasing time in the company of other suspected extremists. - Changing their style of dress or personal appearance to accord with the group. - Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause - Loss of interest in other friends and activities not associated with the extremist ideology, group or cause.

-- Attempts to recruit others to the group/cause. - Communications with others that suggests identification with a group, cause or ideology. - Using insulting to derogatory names for another group. - \bullet Increase in prejudice-related incidents committed by that person these may include: - physical or verbal assault o provocative behaviour - damage to property - derogatory name calling - possession of prejudice-related materials o prejudice related ridicule or name calling o inappropriate forms of address - refusal to co-operate - attempts to recruit to prejudice-related organisations o condoning or supporting violence towards others.
+- Possession of materials or symbols associated with an extremist cause. - Attempts to recruit others to the group/cause. - Communications with others that suggests identification with a group, cause or ideology. - Using insulting to derogatory names for another group. - Increase in prejudice-related incidents committed by that person these may include; - physical or verbal assault o provocative behaviour - damage to property - derogatory name calling - possession of prejudice-related materials o prejudice related ridicule or name calling o inappropriate forms of address - refusal to co-operate - attempts to recruit to prejudice-related organisations o condoning or supporting violence towards others.